Still Waiting on Your Tax Refund? Here’s What You Can Do About It

 If you made an error that requires an amended return, your tax season will be even more prolonged.
 The IRS will notify you of the error by mail, and you’ll have to send in Form 1040X.
 There’s only one way to do this: by mail.
 Then, your amended return will be added to the 18.2 million unprocessed returns.

 The first step is to make sure the IRS has actually received your return.

-Robin Hartill is a certified financial planner and a senior editor at The Penny Hoarder.
+Robin Hartill is a certified financial planner and a senior writer at The Penny Hoarder.
 She writes the Dear Penny personal finance advice column.
-Send your tricky money questions to [email protected]
+Send your tricky money questions to [email protected].